Neuro-evolutionary evidence for a universal fractal primate brain shape: Discussion

+Compared to previous literature, we can summarise our main contribution and advance as follows: (i) We are showing for the first time that representative primate species follow the exact same fractal scaling – as opposed to previous work showing that they have a similar fractal dimension \cite{Hofman1985,Hofman1991}, i.e. slope, but not necessarily the same offset, as previous methods had no consistent way of comparing offsets. (ii) Previous work could also not show direct agreement in morphometrics between the coarse-grained brains of primate species and other non-primate mammalian species. (iii) Demonstrating in proof-of-principle that multiscale morphometrics, in practice, can have much larger effect sizes for classification applications.
+This moves beyond our previous work where we only showed the scaling law across \cite{mota_herculano-houzel_2014} and within species \cite{pnas2016}, but all on one (native) scale with comparable effect sizes for classification applications \cite{pnas2016}.

+In simple terms: we know that objects can have the same fractal dimension, but differ greatly in a range of other shape properties.
+However, we demonstrate here, that representative primate brains and mammalian brain indeed share a range of other key shape properties, on top of agreeing in fractal dimension.
+This suggests a universal blueprint for mammalian brain shape and a common set of mechanisms governing cortical folding.
+As a practical additional outcome of our study, we could show that our novel method of deriving multiscale metrics can differentiate subtle morphological changes much better (4 times the effect size) than the metrics we have been using so far at a single native scale.

-Expressing cortical morphology as a function of scale is more detailed than a list of summary morphometric measures, and more informative than the mere listing of every sulci and gyri.
-We propose this new syntax as the basis for a more rigorous characterization of brain morphology and morphological changes.
+Expressing cortical morphology as a function of scale is more detailed than a list of summary morphometric measures, and more informative than the mere listing of every sulcus and gyrus.
+We propose this new syntax as the basis for a more rigorous characterisation of brain morphology and morphological changes.
 A clear advantage is that some biological processes may only act on a specific spatial scale, leaving other scales untouched (ageing in our example).
 By disambiguation of the spatial scale, it allows for an extra dimension of understanding, and tracking of biological processes.
-In the future, this approach can also be extended to cortical development and to various degenerative \citep{pnas2016} and congenital \citep{wang2021} neuropathic conditions, especially if combined with a regionalized version of this method applied to specific cortical regions~ \citep{commbiol2019} or local patches \citep{leiberg2021}.
+In the future, this approach can also be extended to cortical development and to various degenerative \citep{pnas2016} and congenital \citep{wang2021} neuropathic conditions, especially if combined with a regionalised version of this method applied to specific cortical regions~ \citep{commbiol2019} or local patches \citep{leiberg2021}.